welberty/PipelineFlux/README.md

 # PipelineFlux

-## Descrição
+## Description

-Este projeto é uma implementação do padrão ["Chain of Responsibility"](https://refactoring.guru/design-patterns/chain-of-responsibility) para aplicações C#.
+This project is an implementation of the ["Chain of Responsibility"](https://refactoring.guru/design-patterns/chain-of-responsibility) pattern for applications created in C#.

 ### IContext